 During the National Conference of RWAs, we cornered Mr. M. Nagaraja, who founded the Jayanagar RWA of Bangalore, 32 years back.
 A Survey Expert with the Indian Government, a Professor and a 76 year old witty Social Leader who believes in moving mountain using rapport, we persuaded him to share with us his Do’s and Don’ts list for RWAs.

 2. Set strict limits for the scope of the RWA

-3. Get 100% enrolment of Residents – continuously drive enrolment, give incentives – e.g., we shall provide you exclusive and useful information of the locality.
+3. Get 100% enrollment of Residents – continuously drive enrollment, give incentives – e.g., we shall provide you exclusive and useful information of the locality.

 4. Do not collect more money than required

 5. Make Transparency, Accountability and Sincerity part of the culture